 Illinois offers legal separation as an alternative to divorce for couples who want to live apart.
 For some people, religious reasons or the need to maintain group medical insurance makes a legal separation more desirable than a divorce.

-Contact a Morton Divorce Lawyer
+Contact a Divorce Lawyer Near You in Morton, Illinois

 We understand that there are few legal issues more personal and potentially complex than those involving divorce.
 Our experienced legal team has effectively guided countless individuals through every step of the divorce process over the years, and we are ready to help you as well.
-Our firm serves clients in Peoria County, Peoria, Fulton County, McLean County, Woodford County, East Peoria, Washington, and Pekin.
+Our firm serves clients in Peoria County, Peoria, Woodford County, East Peoria, Washington, and Pekin.
 For a legal team you can trust, contact Butler, Giraudo & Meister, P.C. today to schedule your initial consultation with our firm.